-As part of its review of the taxpayer’s voluntary disclosure and settlement request, the Department may ask the taxpayer to provide documentation in addition to that which was submitted with the taxpayer’s request.
+As part of its review of the taxpayer’s voluntary disclosure and settlement request, DOR may ask the taxpayer to provide documentation in addition to that which was submitted with the taxpayer’s request.

-After receiving the voluntary disclosure and settlement request, the Department will schedule a conference, if requested by the taxpayer.
-In some cases, the Department may determine that a conference would be beneficial to its review of the taxpayer’s request and schedule a conference, even if one has not been requested by the taxpayer.
-The conference may be conducted either in person at the Department’s offices located in Boston, Massachusetts, or by telephone.
+After receiving the voluntary disclosure and settlement request, DOR will schedule a conference, if requested by the taxpayer.
+In some cases, DOR may determine that a conference would be beneficial to its review of the taxpayer’s request and schedule a conference, even if one has not been requested by the taxpayer.
+The conference may be conducted either in person at DOR’s offices or by telephone.

 Conferences are informal and do not apply the rules of evidence or require testimony given under oath.
 No transcript or formal record of the proceedings is made.
-However, the Department may request that matters alleged as fact be stated under the pains and penalties of perjury.
+However, DOR may request that matters alleged as fact be stated under the pains and penalties of perjury.

 Generally, a resolution will not be reached during the conference.
-After the conference, the Department will prepare a settlement recommendation which will include a summary of the information presented at the conference.
+After the conference, DOR will prepare a settlement recommendation which will include a summary of the information presented at the conference.